 the conditions of the "Policy on Sales of Goods

 and Services" (Administrative

 Policy Statement 59.5).
 Delegation of

-authority to establish fees is explained in Administrative
+authority to establish fees is explained in Executive Order No. 44.

 A summary of program income procedures has been developed by the Office of Grant and Contract Services.
 All recharge activity related to a grant or contract must be approved in advance by the dean and by the sponsoring agency.
 The following general guidelines are applicable: